kiking0501/Cantonese-Chinese-Translation/README.md

 ### Data Collection
 - Movie transcripts are used to create a collection of sentences in pairs {Standard-Chinese(繁), Cantonese (粵)} as the parallel corpora. (/data/transcript/)
-- A Cantonese-SC dictionary mapping consisting ~1600 entries are created from the online database from [A Comparative Study of Modern Chinese and Cantonese in the Development of Teaching Resource](https://apps.itsc.cuhk.edu.hk/hanyu/Page/Intro.aspx) (/data/static/canto2stdch_full.dict, see creation script at `crawl_dict_map.py`)
+- A Cantonese-SC dictionary mapping consisting ~1600 entries are created from the online database from [A Comparative Study of Modern Chinese and Cantonese in the Development of Teaching Resource](https://apps.itsc.cuhk.edu.hk/hanyu/Page/Intro.aspx) (/data/static/canto2stdch_full.dict, see script at `crawl_dict_map.py`)

 ### Preprocessing